srikrishna7272/issue-tracker/README.md

 ## Features

-- User can signin or signout using gmail.
+- The user can sign in or sign out using Gmail.
-- Users can view dashboards, issues but, he can not edit or delete any of the issue.
+- Users can view dashboards and issues, but they cannot edit or delete any of them.
-- After signing in, Users can create, edit and delete issues.
+- After signing in, users can create, edit, and delete issues.
-- Implemented markdown editor/ viewer for creating and viewing issues.
+- implemented a markdown editor and viewer for creating and viewing issues.
-- Users can sort the issues based on status, creation date or issue itself..
+- Users can sort the issues based on status, creation date, or the issue itself.
-- Users can filter issue by status of issue.
+- Users can filter issues by status.
-- users can view 10 issues per page and users can move from first page to final page or final page to first page.
+- Users can view 10 issues per page, and they can move from the first page to the final page or the final page to the first page.
-- Users can see status of each isse in a dashboard.
+- Users can see the status of each issue on a dashboard.
-- This application is complete mobile responsive.
+- This application is completely mobile-responsive.

 ## Tech Stack